-Now, nine years and 3,500 names later, I continue to be intrigued and challenged to find out all that I can about the TROUTs in Lancaster County, Pa., since they basically all descended from my sixth great-grandfather, Johann Wendel Georg TRAUT, an immigrant farmer from Germany.
+Now, ten years and 3,500 names later, I continue to be intrigued and challenged to find out all that I can about the TROUTs in Lancaster County, Pa., since they basically all descended from my sixth great-grandfather, Johann Wendel Georg TRAUT, an immigrant farmer from Germany.
 Discovering his homestead and burying ground near Paradise, Lancaster County, Pa. has been among my most exciting finds.
 However, my newly-found relatives, and especially a fantastic TROUT researcher, Craig H. TROUT, have made this project nothing short of a blessing in my life.

 Every minute of this ancestry research I spend in honor and memory of my wonderful father,a decorated Korean War veteran, who passed away following a 10-year struggle with Alzheimer's Disease.

 I want to thank every individual who has helped me with TROUT information, and for each and every person who has transferred memorials to my care in order to preserve and complement the history of the TROUT legacy in Lancaster County!

 |Messages left for Donald E. Trout (7)||[Leave Message]|

 |Nancy (Hitchcock) Clewell||Trout family connection|

 Hello distant cousin!

 We are related to the Trout family thru the Summers family who married into the Donley family.
 A little convoluted...but there is the connection!